RoganDawes/P4wnP1_aloa/README.md

 So that's how to interact with LED reports from an USB host in HIDScript.

-There's one thing left, which should be known: `waitLEDRepeat` doesn't differ from `waitLED`, when it comes to consumption of preserved LED state changes.
-Anyways, it is much harder to trigger it unintended.
+*Note: `waitLEDRepeat` doesn't differ from `waitLED`, when it comes to consumption of preserved LED state changes.
+Anyways, it is much harder to trigger it unintended.*

 So `waitLEDRepeat` is the right choice, if the task is to pause HIDScripts till human interaction happens.
-Of course it could be used for branching, too.
+Of course it could be used for branching, too, as it provides the same return object as `waitLED` does.

-Up to this point we gained a good bit of knowledge on HIDScript (of course not everything, we haven't even looked into mouse control).
-Anyways, this text is about P4wnP1 A.L.O.A. workflow and concepts.
-So we don't look into mouse support right now.
+Up to this point we gained a good bit of knowledge about HIDScript (of course not about everything, we haven't even looked into mouse control capabilities of this scripting language).
+Anyways, this tutorial is about P4wnP1 A.L.O.A. workflow and basic concepts.
+So we don't look into other HIDScript features, for now, and move on.

-Let's summarize what information we gathered about P4wnP1's workflow and concepts so far:
+Let's summarize what we learned about P4wnP1's workflow and concepts so far:
 - we could start actions like keystroke injection from the CLI client, on-demand
-- we could use the webclient to achieve the same goal
+- we could use the webclient to achieve the same, while having additional control over HIDScript jobs
-- with an external powers supply connected, we could change USB hosts and go on working seamlessly
+- if we connect an external power supply to P4wnP1 A.L.O.A., we attach/detach to/from different USB hosts and already started HIDScripts go on working seamlessly
-- we could configure the USB stack exactly to our needs ()and change the configuration at runtime)
+- we could configure the USB stack exactly to our needs (and change its configuration at runtime, without rebooting P4wnP1)
-- we could write multi purpose HIDScripts, with complex logic based on JavaScript (support for functions, loops, branching etc. etc.)
+- we could write multi purpose HIDScripts, with complex logic based on JavaScript (with support for functions, loops, branching etc. etc.)

 ### 3. Workflow part 2 - Templating and TriggerActions

-Before moving on to the other major concepts of P4wnP1 A.L.O.A. let's refine our first goal, which was to "run a keystroke injection against a USB host":
+Before go on with the other major concepts of P4wnP1 A.L.O.A. let's refine our first goal, which was to "run a keystroke injection against a USB host":

 - The new goal is to type "Hello world" into the editor of a Windows USB host (notepad.exe).
 - The editor should be opened by P4wnP1 (not manually by the user).
-- The editor should automatically be closed, when any of the keyboard LEDs of the USB host is toggled once.
+- The editor should automatically be closed, when any of the keyboard LEDs of the USB host is toggled.
 - Everytime P4wnP1 is attached to the USB host, this behavior should repeat (with external power supply, no reboot of P4wnP1)
-- The script should only run ones, unless P4wnP1 is re-attached to the USB host, even if successive keyboard LED changes occur.
+- The process *should only run once*, unless P4wnP1 is re-attached to the USB host, even if successive keyboard LED changes occur after the HIDScript has been started.
-- Even if P4wnP1 is rebooted, the same behavior should be recoverable without recreating everything from scratch.
+- Even if P4wnP1 is rebooted, the same behavior should be recoverable without recreating detail of the setup from scratch, again.

-Starting notepad, typing "Hellow world" and closing notepad after a LED change could be done with this HIDScript:
+Starting notepad, typing "Hello world" and closing notepad after a LED change could be done with the things we learned so far.
+An according HIDScript could look something like this:

 ```
 // Starting notepad